gordito/vue-listener/README.md

 ## Roadmap

-Feel free to contibute on the following roadmap with pull requests.
+Feel free to contribute on the following roadmap with pull requests.

 - Adding support for Vue Component methods to be triggered when a value is updated.
 - Automated testing of functions and edge cases.